Nebryon/pyasciilib/README.md

     ```
 4. **Make Your Changes**: Add your modifications or new features.

-5. **Test Your Code**: Ensure your code works correctly by testing it and adhering to the project's standards.

-6. **Submit a Pull Request (PR)**: Once your changes are ready, push them to your fork, then submit a PR to the master branch of this repository.
+5. **Submit a Pull Request (PR)**: Once your changes are ready, push them to your fork, then submit a PR to the master branch of this repository.

  - Describe your changes and their purpose.
  - Mention any related issues you've resolved.